Frequently Asked Questions

 In the above question, there is phrasing that states… “if there is an I-O psychologist willing to take them on”.
-Does this phrasing mean that the PI needs to be an “official” I-O psychologist?
+Does this phrasing mean that the project director needs to be an “official” I-O psychologist?

-With regard to multi-disciplinary teams, the PI does not need to be a “psychologist”.
-The PI needs to be a member of SIOP.
+With regard to multi-disciplinary teams, the project director does not need to be a “psychologist”.
+The director needs to be a member of SIOP.
 There are three categories of member types: Member (voting rights), Associate (non-voting professional member), or Student Affiliate (needs the endorsement of a Member).

-Are research teams preferred over single PI submissions?
+Are research teams preferred over single sole authored submissions?

-The short and clear answer here is no. There is the possibility for multiple PIs depending on how you decide to organize internally, and there is no preference given one way or another.
+The short and clear answer here is no. There is the possibility for multiple project director depending on how you decide to organize internally, and there is no preference given one way or another.

 I have a project idea but won’t propose it due to being retired.
 Can you recommend a PI to me?

-No, the leadership of this effort is not in a position nor is it willing to recommend principal investigators or other team members.
+No, the leadership of this effort is not in a position nor is it willing to recommend project director or other team members.
 We suggested that you might post the idea on social media (SIOP LinkedIn and Facebook groups) and contact other potential participants that way.

 Is the review process blind at the stage of LOI?

-No. We ask for the identity of the principal investigator.
+No. We ask for the identity of the project director and other key personnel.
 The conflict of interest process that the awards committee follows calls for disclosure of conflicts and potential conflicts, so some amount of identification is needed.